Market Analysts see Transocean Ltd. [RIG] gaining to $5. Time to buy?

 Pareto have made an estimate for Transocean Ltd. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on March 24, 2022.
 While these analysts kept the previous recommendation, Evercore ISI raised their target price to Outperform.
 The new note on the price target was released on February 08, 2022, representing the official price target for Transocean Ltd. stock.
 On September 16, 2020, analysts decreased their price target for RIG shares from 2.50 to 1.15.

-Transocean Ltd. [RIG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.87.
-With this latest performance, RIG shares dropped by -14.63% in over the last four-week period, additionally sinking by -10.26% over the last 6 months – not to mention a drop of -21.79% in the past year of trading.
+Transocean Ltd. [RIG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 30.50.
+With this latest performance, RIG shares dropped by -2.87% in over the last four-week period, additionally plugging by 3.36% over the last 6 months – not to mention a drop of -7.90% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Transocean Ltd. [RIG] shares currently have an operating margin of -1.96 and a Gross Margin at +4.58.
 Transocean Ltd.’s Net Margin is presently recorded at -23.16.